 Thank you for your interest in becoming a volunteer for the National Day of Prayer Task Force.
 Our volunteer network is made up of extremely dedicated men and women who love Jesus Christ and have a heartfelt belief that prayer is the hope for America.
 Through their tireless efforts, a covering of intercession blankets our country – a “prayer shield” that is vital at this critical juncture in our nation’s history.

-To get started, simply click on the next tab (above) to learn more about the volunteer responsibilities.
-Then click 'Step #3' and fill out the application form.
+To get started, simply click on the volunteer responsibilities link below to learn more and then fill out the application form.
 Give us a few days and you’ll be contacted by a local volunteer in your area.

 If you have previously filled out this online volunteer application, please do not fill it out again.
 Just send any updates to your contact information (address, email, or phone numbers) to News@nationaldayofprayer.org